Chip Ford's 1974 Catalina 22 Restoration Project

 Chip Ford –

-A few days after arriving back home from Scituate, a new 5MileWifi booster/amplifier arrived (with a new software disk).
+A few days after arriving back home from Scituate in July, a new 5MileWifi booster/amplifier arrived (with a new software disk).
 There was no note or instructions, just the product and disk.
 I didn't get a chance to test it until my recent weekend cruise up to Gloucester on September 11 but it worked well, perfectly again I believe.

 SHOCK: ADDING INSULT TO INJURY